 Peter, 53, and his wife Julia, 51, have lived in Germany since 2010 and don’t want to return to the UK.
 Peter originally had a pension fund of just under £400,000 in a UK pension scheme and has now transferred it to a Maltese-based QROPS.
 Peter invests his pension funds in a diversified portfolio, appropriate to his tolerance for investment risk and required returns.
 The portfolio is denominated in Euros to reduce currency risk, as his goal is to retire in Spain.
-In 2016, when they find their ideal retirement Villa in Spain, Peter can draw up to 25% of his fund as a tax-free lump sum to pay for their new home.
-The other 75% they will use flexi-access drawdown (no requirement to take an annuity) to drawdown monthly income, but also they have complete flexibility how much and at what frequency.
+In 2022, when they find their ideal retirement Villa in Spain, Peter can draw up to 25% of his fund as his PCLS to pay for their new home (It’s important to note the PCLS (UK tax-free lump sum) would be taxable in Spain or in Peter’s country of tax residency at the time of taking the benefit).
+The other 75% they will use flexi-access drawdown (no requirement to take an annuity) to drawdown monthly income, but also they have complete flexibility on how much and at what frequency.
 They can also take regular cash lump sums as and when required in retirement.
 As Malta and Spain have a ‘Dual Taxation Agreement’ (DTA) in place, income payments/withdrawals are paid out gross of Maltese taxation.
+Peter then would declare any income in Spain and pay Spanish income tax.

 How do I choose which UK pension transfer is best for my situation?